 Vivid Sydney starts on 25 May and runs until 16 June.
 With activity in almost every city precinct, visitors will be treated to visual displays from the Harbour foreshore to Darling Harbour, Taronga Zoo and beyond!
 There are incredible light installations throughout the streets and some of the world’s best live music, performance art and workshops at venues around the city.

-New South Wales Premier Gladys Berejiklian says, “Each Vivid Sydney Program continues to outshine the last,” and promises that this year’s festival “will be no different with special designs to celebrate a decade of what has turned into Australia’s most visited major event.”
+New South Wales Premier Gladys Berejiklian says, “Each Vivid Sydney Program continues to outshine the last,” and promises that this year’s festival “will be no different."

 With Sydney's benign weather we suggest you maximise outdoor activity.
 A picnic in the Botanic gardens or fish and chips under the Harbour Bridge make for an inexpensive dining option.
 And, outside dining allows the kids an opportunity to run around while the grown-ups take in the mesmerising light spectacular.

 Be In the thick of it Sydney’s sprawling geography can make booking a hotel a totally overwhelming experience if you’re new to it.
 There's nothing worse than realising your accommodation is booked miles from anywhere - add exhausted kids to the mix and you’ll be heading home before you’ve checked in.